 1. Airstream Owner’s Manual + product manual packet

-The Owner’s Manual comes with your Airstream and is a terrific reference guide when you are hunting for answers.
-In addition to the standard liability statements you’d expect, the Owner’s Manual is a treasure trove of answers to common questions such as:
+The Owner’s Manual comes with your Airstream and contains more information than you might think.
+In addition to the standard liability statements you’d expect, the Owner’s Manual has answers to common questions such as:

 - How many gallons does the fresh/gray/black water tank hold?

 - What’s the size of my hitch ball?

 - How do I read the water or sewer tank level?